Not to be confused with the adult classic Blow Dry from 1976.

-Shelly (Richardson), ten years ago, fell in love with Phil’s (Rickman) model and the two of them ran away together, splitting the family in half down the middle.
-Shelly and the model, Sandra (Rachel Griffiths) on one side of the dispute and Rickman and his son Brian (Hartnett) on the other.
+Shelley (Richardson), ten years ago, fell in love with Phil’s (Rickman) model and the two of them ran away together, splitting the family in half down the middle.
+Shelley and the model, Sandra (Rachel Griffiths) are on one side of the dispute and Rickman and his son Brian (Hartnett) are on the other.
 Though, to be fair, Brian is more caught in the middle than on his dad’s side but it works better if there are two distinct sides.

 Oh, right.
-Also, Shelly has cancer.
+Also, Shelley has cancer.
 (I told you this movie was funny.)
-When we first meet Shelly, she’s heading down to the doctor in order to find out if her cancer has gone into remission.
-It hasn’t, which means Shelly is all out of options at this point.
+When we first meet Shelley, she’s heading down to the doctor in order to find out if her cancer has gone into remission.
+It hasn’t, which means Shelley is all out of options at this point.
 She’s tried everything.
 Upon returning home to Sandra, however, she lies and tells her she got the all clear.
 This information will come out at the absolute worst moment.
 (And not in the way that you think.)

-After getting her cancer diagnosis, Shelly begins to take stock of her life and the things that are important to her.
-For Shelly, that means family.
+After getting her cancer diagnosis, Shelley begins to take stock of her life and the things that are important to her.
+For Shelley, that means family.
 If only there were a reason, an event of some kind, that would allow a family of hairdressers to rally around one another and remember what the best things in life are…